ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

   \dot{y} &= v_{b,x} \sin(\Theta) \\
   \dot{\Theta} &= \omega_{b,z}

-We will formulate the inverse kinematics to calculated desired commands to the robot from the given body twist.
+We will formulate the inverse kinematics to calculate the desired commands for the robot (wheel speed or steering) from the given body twist.

 Differential Drive Robot
 ,,,,,,,,,,,,,,,,,,,,,,,,